niloufargd/FirstProject/README.md

 ```

- So one of the problems that need to be dealt with is the countdown, it works fine for the first time if we substitute the result of time.time - start_time from a fixed number like 7.
+ So another problem that need to be dealt with is the countdown, it works fine for the first time if we substitute the result of time.time - start_time from a fixed number like 7.
 But for other times it won't work because t is already < 0.
 We need to have that fixed number combined with a variable that is updated throughout the game.
 We can either use rounds or the result of either ai or user.
 But the latter won't work because either could win or lose so it won't change for sure each time.
 So we use rounds.

 Also, the result should be converted to an integer to be shown on the camera.